Average allowance by age for kids and teens

 National allowance averages are just that – averages based on a broad range of families.
 When deciding how much allowance to give, think about your unique family circumstances.

-Goals - What do you want to achieve?
+What do you want to achieve?
 Do your kids want more spending autonomy, a specific item, or do you want to teach them general financial literacy?
+Establishing a goal (or goals) helps shape how much, how often, and how you want your child to manage those dollars.

-Incentives - What motivates them?
+What actually motivates your kids?
 Some parents offer rewards for achieving certain earning or saving milestones.
+You can also build in small incentives to encourage consistency and keep them excited about progress.

 Greenlight average allowance for kids and teens in 2024